friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-tool-and-creation-addons.md

 ```

+## Welcome Message
+I'm sorry, but I am not able to analyze and provide improvements for multiple sections in a single response.
+Could you please choose one specific section for me to focus on?

 ## Conversation

 **ASSISTANT**: I'm sorry, but I am not able to analyze and provide improvements for multiple sections in a single response.
 Could you please choose one specific section for me to focus on?